 I have added GPX files on each page so, if you have a smartphone with some mapping apps, you can download the route and check whether you are on track or you can view it online.

-Another mapping app at minimal cost is GPXViewer.
+A mapping app on Apple IoS, at minimal cost, is GPX Viewer.
+This is also available on Google.
+Searching on your app store may find more.
 This will enable you to use my GPX files for Google and Apple maps probably already installed on your phone.
-You will also be able to use the free OpenStreetMap app.
+You may also be able to use the free OpenStreetMap app.

 If you are puzzled about how GPS and maps can work look here for an explanation.
 It will open a whole new world of walks without getting lost!

 Many of these walks can be joined using public transport which is encouraged.
 The descriptions mention some of the possibilities but they do change and we cannot commit to keeping all of them up to date.
 All walks in the book are connected to public transport services.